 Corporate governance defines the decision-making systems through which owners, directly or indirectly, control a company.
-For an investment company like Rettig Group, and its owners, good corporate governance is fundamental – both to Rettig Group’s own organisation, as well as to the companies that we own.
+For an investment company like Rettig Group, and its owners, good corporate governance is fundamental – both to Rettig Group’s own organisation as well as to our portfolio companies.

-Subsidiaries of Rettig Group are managed in a decentralised way through relatively independent companies.
-They are managed within the framework of Rettig management policies and procedures set by Rettig Group Board of Directors.
-Subsidiaries have an operational business role and are responsible for their respective business strategies, operations and profitability development, employee, customer and supplier relations etc. This decentralised governance model gives management responsibility to the operational management closest to business realities with a deep understanding of the industry specific business rationale, market and customer needs.
+Portfolio companies of Rettig Group are managed in a decentralised way as relatively independent entities.
+They are managed within the framework of Rettig's management policies and the procedures set by Rettig Group's Board of Directors.
+Portfolio companies have an operational business role and are responsible for their respective business strategies, operations and profitability development, employee, customer and supplier relations etc. This decentralised governance model gives management responsibility to the operational management closest to business realities with a deep understanding of the industry specific business rationale, market and customer needs.

 |Ownership structure »||Risk management »|